 Mark describes himself as an Independent Scholar-Activist.
 With SSM since the start, in 2012, he has concentrated on the relationships between economy, environment and social justice in the context of the Manchester city region.
-He wrote In Place of Growth, and much of The Viable Economy (2014), The Viable Economy … and Society (2020) and Policies for the City Region (2017).
+He wrote In Place of Growth, and much of The Viable Economy (2014), The Viable Economy … and Society (2020) and Policies for the City Region (2017) and edited the collection of works by SSM, A Viable Future (2021).
 His former career was as a psychologist and subsequently a senior manager in health and social care services.
 He has publications in a number of fields including policy research, management and applied psychology, with a focus on social justice and inclusion, along with associated practical and critical conceptual frameworks.
 From Jan 2004-October 2016 he was Visiting Professor at the Research Institute for Health and Social Change, Manchester Metropolitan University.
 He recently was external consultant to a programme at Sheffield University’s Urban Institute on the relationship between community based knowledge and public policy.

 Read Our Key Materials